Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey

 \subsection{Hardware Trojans}

-The threat of hardware Trojans (HTs) in neuromorphic and in-memory computing remains largely unexplored compared to side-channel or fault injection attacks.
-HTs can be inserted during design or manufacturing and triggered by unusual spike sequences, voltage patterns, or environmental conditions.
-Once activated, they can leak model information, obscure neural thresholds, or corrupt spiking activity, remaining hidden under normal stochastic behavior.
-The analog nature of memristive arrays and device variability make these implants difficult to detect, as their effects can resemble natural noise or drift.
+The threat of Hardware Trojans (HTs) in neuromorphic and in-memory computing remains less explored than side-channel and fault-injection attacks.
+HTs can be inserted during design, layout, or fabrication, and triggered by rare input patterns, spike sequences, voltage conditions, or internal control states.
+Once activated, they may leak model parameters, suppress neurons, alter thresholds, or corrupt spiking activity while remaining hidden under normal stochastic behavior.
+This risk is amplified in analog and emerging-memory systems, where device variability, drift, and noise can mask malicious effects.
+Wu et al.~\cite{wu_hardware_2023} demonstrate this threat through a supply-chain Trojan against analog eNVM neural accelerators, where a Trojan payload suppresses selected neuron ADCs and uses transient power signatures to recover more than 90\% of synaptic weights.
+However, the evaluation remains simulation-based, relying on NeuroSim and transistor-level circuit analysis rather than fabricated eNVM hardware.

-Recent studies have begun to expose these risks.
-Meyers et al. \cite{meyers2024trained} demonstrated that maliciously trained weights can act as power-correlated side channels, effectively integrating Trojan behavior into neural parameters.
-Wu et al.~\cite{wu_hardware_2023} demonstrated a supply chain Trojan in eNVM accelerators that leaked synaptic weights using transient power signatures, and Raptis et al.~\cite{raptis2025input} proposed an input-gated Trojan neuron in spiking neural networks, activated by engineered spiking patterns with minimal hardware consumption.
-Despite these findings, systematic evaluations, datasets, and detection benchmarks for HT on neuromorphic platforms are lacking.
-Future efforts should focus on runtime monitoring, side-channel identification, and design-based validation to identify anomalous peripheral activity and ensure hardware reliability in emerging neuromorphic systems.
+Related studies show that Trojan behavior in neural systems can also emerge beyond conventional malicious circuitry.
+Meyers et al.~\cite{meyers2024trained} show that maliciously trained weights can increase the correlation between FPGA power traces and neural-network outputs, enabling remote power side-channel recovery of classification results without adding hardware resources.
+Although this is not a traditional HT and does not target neuromorphic or emerging-memory hardware directly, it highlights a cross-layer risk in which model parameters themselves can amplify hardware leakage.
+Raptis et al.~\cite{raptis2025input} further explore Trojan behavior in SNNs by proposing an input-gated Trojan neuron activated by engineered spiking patterns with minimal hardware overhead.
+Overall, these works suggest that HTs in neuromorphic systems may exploit not only hidden circuits, but also peripheral activity, model parameters, and spike-triggered dynamics.
+Systematic evaluations, detection benchmarks, and fabricated-platform demonstrations remain limited.